Two Can Travel

 Why Do People Need House Sitters?

-Homeowners opt to use house sitters for many reasons.
-For one, homeowners appreciate the peace of mind of having a housesitter knowing their home and animals are being looked after while they are away.
+Pet parents opt to use house sitters for many reasons.
+For one, pet parents appreciate the peace of mind of having a housesitter knowing their home and animals are being looked after while they are away.
 Having someone in the house to collect the mail, water the plants, and take care of other necessary chores is very helpful.

 It’s important to note that in the majority of cases, you will NOT be getting paid for house sitting.
 There are some platforms where house sitters can get paid, but on most platforms, house sitting is done as an exchange.

-The house sitters stay in the homeowner’s home, and in exchange, they get to live rent-free and look after the pets as well as any other agreed-upon responsibilities.
+The house sitters stay in the pet parent’s home, and in exchange, they get to live in the home and look after the pets as well as any other agreed-upon responsibilities.

 Step 2: Create a Standout House Sitter Profile